dannwaneri/portfolio_v4/content/blog/hello-world.md

 My goal is to become a better Software developer and hopefully make some money doing what I love.
 If you have any questions or comments, please feel free to leave them below or on my **[Twitter](https://twitter.com/dannwaneri)** handle.

-Thanks for reading, and I hope you enjoyed my first blog post!
+Either way, I hope you all enjoy this blog as it evolves into hopefully something much bigger!